mjrio/mjr-frontend-upgrade-angularjs/README.md

     *   Faster and easier to unit test
     *   Average Typescript support

-*   React is more pure javascript:
+*   React is all aboute pure javascript:

     *   Initial high learning curve but gets easier once you know jsx & redux
-    *   More pure javascript code, important you know ES6+ features.
+    *   More pure javascript code.
+It's important you know your ES6+.
     *   More freedom to choose:
         *   ES5, ES6, Flow vs TypeScript
         *   Callbacks, promises or observables